The Last Days: The Ascension of Christ (In Like Manner)

 • Act 2:34-35 KJV For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, 35 Until I make thy foes thy footstool.

-‘…Sit thou on my right hand…’ This did not happen directly after His Resurrection; He spent forty days with His disciples before that glorious event.
+Sit thou on my right hand’ Christ's enthronement did not happen directly after His resurrection; Jesus spent forty days with His disciples before that glorious event.

-However, Jesus was to be King not only over Israel; He was to be King of Kings.
-Peter declared Jesus was resurrected from the dead…Acts 2:22 and the recipient of the Promise made to David that his descendant would sit on his throne…Acts 2:30-33.
+Peter declared Christ's resurrection from the dead…Acts 2:22, and thereby Jesus was the recipient of the promise made to David that his descendant would sit on his throne…Acts 2:30-33.

-Where was that throne located?
+Where was the throne located?

-The Glorified Christ and the Ascension
+The Ascension and the Glorified Christ

 • Joh 17:5 KJV And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.